merschformann/gotz/README.md

 ## Customization

-The configuration is stored in `$HOME/.gotz.config.json`.
+The configuration is stored in `$XDG_CONFIG_HOME/gotz/config.json` (usually `~/.config/gotz/config.json` on most systems).
 It can be configured directly or via the arguments of the `gotz` command (see `gotz --help`).
 The configuration attributes are described in the following example:

 ```jsonc
 {